Snorkeling 101: The Complete Guide to Snorkeling

 “Don’t hyperventilate!
 This was taught on scuba courses years ago, but has since been proven to be counterproductive.”

-Simply breathe deep and slowly to fully fill and empty your lungs.
-Then, take an extra deep breath, making sure to fill up your diaphragm first, then chest, and finally the very top of your torso.
+Simply breathe deeply and slowly to fully fill and empty your lungs.
+Then, take an extra deep breath, making sure to fill up your diaphragm first, then chest, and finally, the very top of your torso.

-When you’re ready for your descent bent 90 degrees at the waist so your torso is submerged and vertical in the water, and raise your leg up so they, too, are vertical but above water.
+When you’re ready to descend, bend 90 degrees at the waist so your torso is submerged and vertical in the water, and raise your legs up so they, too, are vertical but above water.

 The weight of your legs will drive you into the depths, saving you energy in the process.
 As your fins reach the water, use them to gain further depth.

 This is much, much more efficient than the swimming ascent you often see inexperienced snorkelers attempt.

 Once you’re underwater, relax.